Saint Nicholas arrival to Amsterdam – Intocht van Sinterklaas

 The American tradition of celebrating Saint Nicholas, derivates from the Dutch tradition - it has been introduced in the US by the first Dutch settlers.

-Parade in Amsterdam
+Saint Nicholas parade in Amsterdam

 In the Netherlands, anything done for the sake of children has been always very important.
 Saint Nicholas parade has been celebrated in Amsterdam since 1934, and since November 22, 1952 it has been transmitted live on the national TV.
 The parade became an important city event organized by a special foundation.
 Thousands of policemen, firemen and municipality workers contribute to the celebrations.
 An estimate of 300 000 children greet Saint Nicholas on his way through the streets of Amsterdam.